Last Updated: 13 February, 2026

 It’s a blend of school spirit, state pride, and rowdy barroom theatrics, making it the perfect candidate for themed sportsbook promotions tied to WVU gamedays.
 At a school known for its partying atmosphere and passionate fans, there would be no shortage of customers for sportsbooks to target with their advertising of this market.

 West Virginia’s five commercial casinos are the only locations in the entire state that were given the ability to apply for a sports betting license when SB 415 was passed in 2018.
-Each of these casinos had been in business long before the state was able to get sports betting legislation passed.
+Each of these casinos had been in business long before the state was able to pass sports betting legislation.

 Out of the five, The Greenbrier is the most exclusive, as customers must either stay in the hotel on the premises or be a member of their club to access their sportsbook, which FanDuel runs.